chainreaction9/genetic-evolution-with-dormancy/README.md

 ```
 python geneticModel.py
 ```
-To save images from the simulation, one can set the 'Save image' flag to True and make sure that the output directory defined by the `FOLDER_NAME` variable (is set to "image" by default) already exists.
-These images can later be used to create a GIF using the provided python script 'generateGIF.py'.
+To save images from the simulation, one can set the &ldquo;Save image&rdquo; flag to True and make sure that the output directory defined by the `FOLDER_NAME` variable (is set to &ldquo;image&rdquo; by default) already exists.
+These images can later be used to create a GIF using the provided python script &ldquo;generateGIF.py&rdquo;.

 ## Acknowledgements
 The genetic model considered here was analyzed as a part of the author's doctoral thesis and is based on the following joint works with his supervisors and collaborators: